-- (c) A dispute is hereby defined as any intermunicipal matter, approval, statutory plan or land use bylaw or amendment thereto that is given first reading by a Council, which the other Council deems "to be inconsistent with the provisions of the ICF or agreement contained therein and/or the goals, objectives, and policies of the IDP". - (d) A dispute is limited to decisions on the matters outlined in Sub-section (c) above(c) above.
-It is agreed that decisions on subdivisions and development permits, including all appeals of same, will be made by the respective municipalities or the Municipal Government Board where appropriate, but with review by the Intermunicipal Liaison Committee. - (e) Disputes can only be initiated by the Councils of either the Village or County. - (f) The Village and County agree to consider the creation of a Regional Subdivision and Development Appeal Board to deal with appeals arising from subdivision or development permit decisions within the IDP Area. - (g) Disputes, as identified in Sub-section (c) above(c) above, may be addressed and may be resolved through any of the following mechanisms, either singularly or in combination with each other, in accordance with the provisions in Sub-section 2.5.1 - "Dispute Resolution Process" of the Village of Paradise Valley -County of Vermilion River Intermunicipal Collaboration Framework: - i.
+- (b) A principle of dispute resolution is consideration of the rights of Landowners who may be the object of an intermunicipal dispute.
+Thus, throughout the various processes and procedures outlined herein, it is important that both municipalities, as well as all parties engaged to resolve intermunicipal disputes, are mindful of and respect the rights of the Landowners involved. - (c) A dispute is hereby defined as any intermunicipal matter, approval, statutory plan or land use bylaw or amendment thereto that is given first reading by a Council, which the Council of the other municipality deems "to be inconsistent with the provisions of the ICF or agreement contained therein and/or the goals, objectives, and policies of the IDP". - (d) A dispute is limited to decisions on the matters outlined in Sub-section (c) above(e) above.
+It is agreed that decisions on subdivisions and development permits, including all appeals of same, will be made by the respective municipalities or the Municipal Government Board where appropriate, but with review by the Intermunicipal Liaison Committee. - (e) Disputes can only be initiated by the Council of either the Village or County. - (f) The Village and County agree to consider the creation of a Regional Subdivision and Development Appeal Board to deal with appeals arising from subdivision or development permit decisions within the IDP Area. - (g) Disputes, as identified in Sub-section (c) above(c) above, may be addressed and may be resolved through any of the following mechanisms, either singularly or in combination with each other, in accordance with the provisions in Sub-section 2.5.1 "Dispute Resolution Process" of the Village of Kitscoty-County of Vermillion River Intermunicipal Collaboration Framework: - i.
 Administrative Review - ii.
 Intermunicipal Liaison Committee - iii.
 Municipal Councils - iv.
 Mediation - v.
 Municipal Government Board Appeal Process - vi.
 Arbitration - vii.
+Courts

-Courts - (h) In the event of a dispute, the applicant municipality will not give approval to the matter in any way (i. e., public hearing, second, or third reading) until the dispute is past the mediation stage.
+- (h) In the event of a dispute, the applicant municipality will not give approval to the matter in any way (i. e., public hearing, second, or third reading) until the dispute is past the mediation stage. - (i) The time limitations and legislative requirements as may be specified from time to time in the Municipal Government Act will be respected in relation to the administration of this dispute resolution procedure.